The phrase “random acts of kindness” (RAK) is relatively well known and has been shared all over the world.

 The stories in Chicken Soup for the Soul: Random Acts of Kindness will uplift you, inspire you, and brighten your day.

-The Power of Kindness – Orly Wahba takes us through a personal journey of changing the world through the power of kindness.
+Orly Wahba takes us through a personal journey of changing the world through the power of kindness.

-A guided relaxation meditation using loving kindness, UNH Health & Wellness.
+A guided relaxation meditation using loving-kindness.

 No kind action ever stops with itself.
 One kind action leads to another.
 Good example is followed.
 A single act of kindness throws out roots in all directions, and the roots spring up and make new trees.
 The greatest work that kindness does to others is that it makes them kind themselves.